What Constitutes Medical Malpractice?

 When Do You Have a Medical Malpractice Case?

-An injury resulted from medical negligence – There must be an injury or harm caused by the actions of the physician.
-And the patient must prove that the injury was the direct result of the negligence and that the injury would not have occurred had it not been for the actions of the doctor.
+In a medical negligence case, the patient must prove that his or her injury was the direct result of the physician’s inattentiveness or carelessness.
+The patient must also prove that the injury would not have occurred had it not been for the actions of the physician.

-A doctor failed to meet the standard of care – The law and the medical profession both recognize that there are standards of care that must be adhered to by doctors.
-Violating these standards of care can constitute medical malpractice or negligence.
+The law and the medical profession both recognize that there are standards of care that must be adhered to by doctors.
+Violating these standards of care may constitute medical malpractice or negligence if the violation caused harm to the patient.

 Missouri Medical Malpractice Lawyer